Jonathan2251/lbt/source/lld.rst

 :num:`Figure #lld-f9` depicted.
 When it runs
 to address 0xd84 "jsub __plt__Z3barv", the control flow will transfer from main through __plt_Z3barv, "Plt bar:" and PLT0 to dynamic linker as :num:`Figure #lld-f9` depicted.
-Then load and run bar() from flash to memory as :num:`Figure #lld-f10` depicted.
+Then loading and running bar() from flash to memory as :num:`Figure #lld-f10` depicted.
 It just like the calling __plt__Z3fooii.
 The difference is bar() will call foo() first and call la() next.
-The call foo() in bar() will jump to foo() directly as :num:`Figure #lld-f10` because the content of gp+28 is the address of 0x40000 which is set by dynamic linker when the first time of foo() function is called.
+The call foo() in bar() will jump to foo() directly as :num:`Figure #lld-f10` because the content of gp+24 is the address of 0x40000 which is set by dynamic linker when the first time of foo() function is called.

 .. _lld-f10: